moizahmedshaikh/Amazonweb_Clone/README.md

 # Amazonweb_Clone
-This is my first Git Repository.
+This is my first HTML and CSS based project.
 <br/>
 Author - Moizahmed